jamielohoff/jamielohoff.github.io/_posts/2023-11-26-Graph-View-On-Automatic-Differentiation.md

 AD algorithm/method because for these simple functions we know the exact (partial) derivatives.
 With the chain rule, we can then assemble the Jacobian of $f$ from these simple elemental partial derivatives.
-Most AD algorithms then differ in the order in which the chain rule is applied, e.g. forward-mode vs. backpropagation.
+Most AD algorithms then differ in the order in which the chain rule is applied, e.g. forward-mode AD vs. reverse-mode AD (aka backpropagation).
 After we have dissecting $f$ into its elemental operations we store them in sequential order in a list called the **Wengert List** or the **Tape** (see figure 1).
 Every elemental operation outputs an intermediate variable $v_i$ which is then